Live Webinar : Introducing form•Z 8 Pro, now with subdivision surfaces and more! September 9, 2014

 John Marx is of the generation of design architects who witnessedtheir pencils morph into mouses and their drafting tables into computer desktops.
 Throughout this transition, he has maintained a remarkable aesthetic consistency in his architectural projects.
 Wandering the Garden of Technology and Passion is a study of digital design through Marx's work.
 This beautifully illustrated book traces the professional path of an architect whose mastery of digital tools transformed his practice into a global player, but who still manages to hold on to the intimate qualities of a boutique practice.

-Webinar on Demand: Discover form•Z Part 2
+Webinar on Demand: Discover form•Z Part 2 November 22, 2011

+If you missed the Introduction to form•Z 7 Part 2, you can watch it at any time HERE.
 As a matter of fact you can also replay Part 1 and other webinars presented by AutoDesSys earlier on.
 See how easy, practical and enjoyable 3D is when you have the right application in your toolbox.

 Explore • Design • Deliver

 Webinar Replay: Want to see What's New in form•Z 7?
+November 14, 2011

-Here's your opportunity in this first part of a two part live webinar.
-In part 1 we guide you on an exploratory journey of a contemporary design space from conceptual massing model to iterative design details, including some essential new fabrication features.
+part of a two part live webinar.
+In part 1 we guide you on an

-Easier Nurbs modeling with new and updated tools which make complex shapes a snap.
-Powerful new tools that help create fabrication details of your design.
+You will experience: • A quick overview of the most significant new features in form•Z 7. • How the new intelligent smart interface guides you through your design. • • Easier Nurbs modeling with new and updated tools which make complex shapes a snap. • • • Powerful new tools that help create fabrication details of your design. • New methods for changing your design using either dynamic "free-form" manipulation and/or numeric "parametric" based features.

 To watch the webinar at your leisure whenever you wish CLICK HERE

-What's new in form•Z 7, Part 2: Visualizaiton, rendering, fabrication, and presentation
+Next up, Thursday, November 17, 2011 1:00pm-2:00pm EST (18:00 - 19:00 GMT), What's new in form•Z 7, Part 2: Visualizaiton, rendering, fabrication, and presentation Sign up to watch this webinar HERE

-Webinar: What's New in form•Z 7 Part 2
+Webinar: What's New in form•Z 7 Part 2 November 10, 2011

 What's new in form•Z 7, Part 2: Visualization, rendering, fabrication and presentation